 Stages are designed to model the flow of work a business performs to process support issues.
 They are defined by desk definition.
-One stage is defined as a Begin stage and one stage is defined as an End stage.
+One stage is defined as a Begin stage and multiple stages can be defined as an End stage.
 There are usually several Middle stages.